nhejazi/haldensify/README.md

 proposed by Díaz and van der Laan (2011).
-The core of the implemented methodology involves recovering conditional density estimates by performing pooled hazards regressions so as to assess the conditional hazard that an observation falls in a given bin over the support of the variable of interest.
-Such conditional density estimates are required to estimate the propensity score when the intervention variable considered is continuous (Díaz and van der Laan 2012, 2018; Díaz and Hejazi 2020).
-Though future generalization of the core routines may be possible, for the time being, `haldensify` is a minimal implementation of this strategy for use only with the highly adaptive lasso (Benkeser and van der Laan 2016; van der Laan 2017; van der Laan and Benkeser 2018; Coyle, Hejazi, and van der Laan 2019).
+The core of the implemented methodology involves recovering conditional density estimates by performing pooled hazards regressions so as to assess the conditional hazard that an observed value falls in a given bin over the (conditional) support of the variable of interest.
+Such conditional density estimates are useful, for example, in causal inference problems in which the *generalized propensity score* (for continuous-valued exposures) must be estimated (Díaz and van der Laan 2012, 2018; Díaz and Hejazi 2020). `haldensify` implements this condtional density estimation strategy specifically for use only with the highly adaptive lasso (Benkeser and van der Laan 2016; van der Laan 2017; van der Laan and Benkeser 2018; Coyle, Hejazi, and van der Laan 2019).

 -----